Ukraine war must be considered in NI’s climate change laws, MLAs told

 “I have said at every stage of this debate that no sector of our society can be left behind.”

-Sinn Fein has tabled an amendment that would require “fair and proportionate” methane reductions.
+In Monday’s debate, Sinn Fein failed with an amendment that would have required “fair and proportionate” methane reductions.

 Mr McGuigan said that proposal would provide protection for the agriculture sector.